-The Geosphere is the center of the global ecosystem.
-It is the ultimate source and repository for all resources, as well as the substrate for the biosphere.
-There has never been a time when the geological sciences were more central to fundamental problems of the world.
-Indeed, all of the world’s major environmental problems—clean water shortages, global warming, land use, natural hazards, soil depletion, pollution, storm remediation, and the availability of key natural and energy resources – all of these problems find their scientific roots, and for many, their ultimate solutions, within the geological sciences.
+Geological sciences are central to fundamental problems of today’s world.
+All of our major environmental problems—clean water shortages, global warming and sea level rise, land use, natural hazards, soil depletion, pollution, stormwater remediation, and the availability of key natural and energy resources—find their scientific roots, and their ultimate solutions, within the geological sciences.

 Today’s Geoscientists increasingly lean on computer models of water, the climate and the solid earth, in addition to having strong field and laboratory work skills.
 Our highly motivated faculty and diverse population of students take full advantage of URI’s unique location at the Atlantic coastline and in the formerly glaciated New England region.
 We also work extensively on water issues in south and southeast Asia, explore the hydrology of arctic deltas, conduct geobiology research in California, and more.

 We are a community of faculty, staff, students, and members of the interested public who are committed to geoscience problem solving with an anti-racist agenda: we work together to increase diversity in our programs and field, to promote equity in interpersonal, academic, and societal frameworks, to foster inclusive action, and to engage in matters of social justice.